A MESSAGE FROM THE EXECUTIVE DIRECTOR

 A Participatory Approach to Addressing NYC's Housing Crisis

 People with very low incomes and limited resources struggle to live in adequate conditions in New York City.
-Many members of ATD Fourth World in New York have experienced homelessness or have had difficulties finding stable housing.
+Many members of ATD Fourth World in New York have experienced homelessness or have had difficulty finding stable housing.

-Digital storytelling, Education and Advocacy paper
+Stronger Together: Digital Storytelling, Education and Advocacy paper

 CHANGING THE NARRATIVE AT THE UNITED NATIONS